n3s0/n3s0.github.io/content/projects/sadservers/bilbao.md

   Warning  FailedScheduling  2m41s (x2 over 7m41s)  default-scheduler  0/2 nodes are available: 1 node(s) didn't match Pod's node affinity/selector, 1 node(s) had untolerated taint {node.kubernetes.io/unreachable: }. preemption: 0/2 nodes are available: 2 Preemption is not helpful for scheduling..
 ```

+Checked the home directory for the manifest.yml file using the following
+command.

 ```sh
 ls -lah ./manifest.yml
 ```

+Looks like it's in there and the user I'm connected as can make edits to the
+file.

 ```sh
 total 44K
 -rw-r--r-- 1 admin admin  755 Jan 17  2024 manifest.yml
 ```

+This is the full output from reading the manifest.yml file with the cat(1)
+command.
+Looks like all of the confiuratio applied to the pod we've deployed has
+been applied to it.

 ```yaml
 apiVersion: apps/v1